 Comprehensive projects are preferred and encouraged.
-Comprehensive projects would include a continuum of services and systems and/or policy changes and would comprise all or some of the following: Public and/or professional education and training, patient support of behavior modification, outreach, delivery of prevention and screening services, follow-up navigation, and survivorship services.
+Comprehensive projects would include a continuum of services and systems and/or policy changes and would comprise all or some of the following: Public and/or professional education and training, patient support of behavior modification, outreach, delivery of clinical services, and follow-up navigation.
 These projects would provide education, outreach, and clinical services that are based on scientific evidence of their effectiveness in prevention of cancer.
 However, CPRIT seeks to fund innovative ways of delivering evidence-based programs and services (e. g. by addressing needed systems change, cost efficiencies, or forming new partnerships) in order to increase service delivery beyond the current baseline.